Buy-to-Let Jargon Buster

 Portfolio Landlord

-This refers to landlords that have four or more distinct buy-to-let mortgaged properties (in the UK) including holiday lets and properties owned by a limited company.
+This refers to landlords that have four or more distinct Buy-to-Let mortgaged properties (in the UK) including holiday lets and properties owned by a limited company.

 Reference Check